-The course runs from 10am to 5pm in Stanmer Park, Brighton, and Barcombe, near Lewes.
+Outdoor practical 10:30 am to 3pm in Stanmer Park, Brighton, and Barcombe, near Lewes.

 Learn how to improve the health and productivity of old fruit trees by appropriate pruning.
 Skills learnt will also be applicable for pruning younger fruit trees and other trees/shrubs.